Hikaru Yamamoto

 Hikaru Yamamoto (山本 ひかる, Yamamoto Hikaru) is a Japanese actress from Osaka Prefecture.
 After winning the Amuse Ohimesama Audition, she was signed onto the Amuse, Inc. talent agency.
 She starred as the female lead in Kamen Rider W in 2009-2010.

 Personal life

 On January 25, 2024, she announced her marriage through her agency.
+On May 1, 2026, Yamamoto gave birth to a baby girl.